How to Experience the Best Fall Foliage near Washington, DC

 Dumbarton Oaks

-Perched atop the highest hill in all of Georgetown, sits Dumbarton Oaks.
+Perched atop the highest hill in all of Georgetown is Dumbarton Oaks.
 This real-life secret garden offers visitors the opportunity to stroll along winding brick pathways and get lost among acres of beautifully manicured green spaces surrounded by Victorian terraces and statues.

 People usually correlate a visit to Dumbarton Oaks with spring and summertime, but the vibrant foliage and colorful mums make a fall visit worthwhile.

-Logistics: From mid-March through October, the garden is open Tuesday-Sunday from 2:00-6:00pm, and adult admission is $9/person.
+Logistics: From mid-March through October, the garden is open Tuesday-Sunday from 2:00-6:00 pm, and adult admission is $15/person.
 Regardless of what time of year you’re hoping to visit, you can find a calendar documenting the average bloom times of all shrub and flower varieties present here.

 Tregaron Conservancy